Mesenchymal Stem Cells

 Acute and chronic pancreatitis are associated with local and systemic inflammation that is linked to a host of serious health issues.
 A result of the digestive juices and enzymes attacking the pancreas, pancreatitis currently has no definite treatment.
 Currently, it is estimated that over 6 million people worldwide are afflicted by acute or chronic pancreatitis…

-Using Mesenchymal Stem Cell Therapy for Traumatic Spinal Cord Injury
+Using Mesenchymal Regenerative Medicine for Traumatic Spinal Cord Injury

 Spinal cord injury is a global term used to capture damage to the spinal cord resulting from trauma (typically in the form of car accidents, falls, or work-related injuries) or from disease or degenerative conditions.
 Worldwide, it is estimated that up to 500,000 people suffer some type of spinal cord injury (SCI), with most resulting…